-I'm Anway Pimpalkar, a PhD student in Electrical Engineering at
+I'm Anway Pimpalkar, a PhD student in Mechanical Engineering at

 Harvard University.